Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 The What Pixel top ten TypeScript books features Pro TypeScript in the top spot.
 They said:

 > This is perhaps one of the best books for beginners and experts alike.
-If you’re brand new to TypeScript you will learn everything you need by reading Pro TypeScript.
+If you're brand new to TypeScript you will learn everything you need by reading Pro TypeScript.
 The author Steve Fenton does an excellent job of explaining the fundamentals and how TS compiles down into JavaScript.
 >
 > But Steve also explains specific design patterns and best practices for writing quality TypeScript code.
-Each chapter builds upon the last and you never feel like you’re left out to dry on your own. – [What Pixel](http://whatpixel.com/top-10-typescript-books/)
+Each chapter builds upon the last and you never feel like you're left out to dry on your own. – [What Pixel](http://whatpixel.com/top-10-typescript-books/)

 [View the list on What Pixel](http://whatpixel.com/top-10-typescript-books/).